 \section{Conclusion}

 We considered the sparse linear bandit problem with heteroscedastic noises and provided a general framework to reduce \textit{any} variance-aware linear bandit algorithm $\mathcal F$ to an algorithm $\mathcal G$ for sparse linear bandits that is also variance-aware.
-As an specific application, we first applied the computationally inefficient algorithm \texttt{VOFUL} from \citet{zhang2021improved} and \citet{kim2021improved}.
-The result algorithm works for the unknown-variance case and gets $\Otil((s^{2.5}+s\sqrt d)\sqrt{\sum_{t=1}^T\sigma_t^2}\log \frac 1\delta+s^3\log \frac 1\delta)$ regret, which not only is worst-case optimal but also enjoys a constant regret in the best case when regarding the sparsity factor $s\ll d$ as a constant.
-We also applied the efficient algorithm \texttt{Weighted OFUL} by \citet{zhou2021nearly} which, requires known variance, and got $\Otil((s^{2}+s\sqrt d)\sqrt{\sum_{t=1}^T \sigma_t^2}\log \frac 1\delta+(\sqrt{sT}+s)\log \frac 1\delta)$ regret, still independent of $d$ in the deterministic case.
-However, there is still a gap in the worst-case regret in terms of $s$, as the lower-bound for sparse linear bandits is $\Omega(\sigma\sqrt{sdT})$ instead of our $\Otil(\sigma s\sqrt{dT})$.
-Closing this gap is an interesting future work.
+We first applied the computationally inefficient algorithm \texttt{VOFUL} from \citet{zhang2021improved} and \citet{kim2021improved}.
+The resulting algorithm works for the unknown-variance case and gets $\Otil((s^{2.5}+s\sqrt d)\sqrt{\sum_{t=1}^T\sigma_t^2}\log \frac 1\delta+s^3\log \frac 1\delta)$ regret, which, when regarding the sparsity factor $s\ll d$ as a constant, not only is worst-case optimal but also enjoys constant regret in deterministic cases.
+We also applied the efficient algorithm \texttt{Weighted OFUL} by \citet{zhou2021nearly} that requires known variance; we got $\Otil((s^{2}+s\sqrt d)\sqrt{\sum_{t=1}^T \sigma_t^2}\log \frac 1\delta+(\sqrt{sT}+s)\log \frac 1\delta)$ regret, still independent of $d$ in deterministic cases.
+See \Cref{sec:future directions} for several future directions.